7 Goals to Accomplish When You Retire

 - Assisted Living - long-term care costs can eat into your nest egg quickly.
 Start looking at the average price for care in your area so you have an idea of what to expect.

-- Taxes - owning a home means property taxes, which will increase as your home appreciates.
-Also, if you have a lot of your money in qualified retirement accounts, they will be subject to Required Minimum Distributions (RMDs) at some point which could raise your income taxes.
+- Required Minimum Distributions – if you have money in traditional retirement accounts (401k, IRA, etc.), they'll be subject to Required Minimum Distributions (RMDs) at some point, which could raise your income taxes.
+Be sure to have a plan for this.

 Retirement Income